teofilobd/teofilobd.github.io/_posts/2018-02-05-The-line-on-the-spline.md

 }
 ```

 Once all the vertices are defined, we need to create our mesh on Unity.
-The procedure is: instantiate a Mesh, set the vertices, set the triangles, recalculate the bounds, recalculate the normals.
-Finally, add a MeshFilter, set the mesh to it and then add a MeshRenderer.
+The procedure is: instantiate a _Mesh_, set the _vertices_, set the _triangles_, recalculate the bounds, recalculate the normals.
+Finally, add a _MeshFilter_, set the _Mesh_ to it and then add a _MeshRenderer_.

-# Doing fancy stuff
+# Improving some stuff

-The results is already okay-ish, but it can be improved.
+The result is already okay-ish, but it can be improved.
 The intermediate vertices are oriented according to the previous segment direction and it does not look good, specially when the curve is very tight (check the following image).

 ![badCurve]({{site.baseurl}}/images/splineRenderer_badCurve.JPG)